natgeosociety/marapp-frontend/.github/PULL_REQUEST_TEMPLATE.md

 > - Related pull requests/issues from other repos
 >
 > If there are no references, simply delete this section.

-### Testing

-> Describe how this can be tested by reviewers.
-Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
->
-> Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
->
-> Also include details of the environment this PR was developed in (language/platform/browser version).

 By submitting a PR to this repository, you agree to the terms within the [Code of Conduct](https://github.com/natgeosociety/marapp-frontend/blob/master/CODE-OF-CONDUCT.md).
 Please see the [contributing guidelines](https://github.com/natgeosociety/marapp-frontend/blob/master/CONTRIBUTING.md) for how to create and submit a high-quality PR for this repo.